Engineering spectro-temporal light states with physics-embedded deep learning: Discussion

-These demonstrations highlight the remarkable capabilities of P-CNN-enabled pulse manipulation across both spectral and temporal domains.
-Conventionally, pulse shaping targets the entire spectral bandwidth of the wavepacket. \Blue{Here, we extended this shaping to ultrabroadband contexts, achieving a spectral coverage expansion by 12-fold than the bandwidth of the linear pulse shaper.} This underscores the compactness and efficiency of the proposed spectro-temporal shaping strategy.
+These results highlight the exceptional capabilities of the P-CNN framework in enabling precise pulse manipulation across spectral and temporal domains.
+Traditionally, pulse shaping works at very limited spectral bandwidth.
+The P-CNN boosted nonlinear pulse shaper extends the broad spectrum band, opening new possibilities for targeted spectro-temporal engineering. \Blue{The pulse energy emitted from the current configuration is on the order of a few nanojoules.
+To extend the applicability of this approach to higher-energy regimes (e.g., $\mu$J-mJ level), integration with Hollow-Core Fibers (HCFs) or other large-mode-area nonlinear structures would be required—while still preserving the spectro-temporal control enabled by the proposed P-CNN-driven shaping method.}

-An intriguing extension of this work lies in combining spectro-temporal $(\omega,t)$ engineering with spatial degrees of freedom $(k,x)$, paving the way for full space-time designer wavepackets \cite{Jolly2020JO,Korman2022OL,chong2020generation}.
-In addition, this approach can be generalized to manipulate wavepackets in multidimensional correlation spaces, such as $(\omega, k)$ or $(t, x)$, offering new possibilities for nonlinear interactions and advanced beam shaping.
+An exciting avenue for future exploration is to combine spectro-temporal $(\omega,t)$ engineering with spatial degrees of freedom $(k,x)$ to create fully customized space-time designer wavepackets \cite{Jolly2020JO,Korman2022OL,chong2020generation}.
+This approach can be generalized to manipulate wavepackets in multidimensional correlation spaces, such as $(\omega, k)$ or $(t, x)$, offering transformative potential for nonlinear interactions and advanced beam shaping.

-Beyond the demonstrations presented, we believe the P-CNN framework can be applied to engineer arbitrary photonic states, particularly those arising from highly nonlinear optical interactions governed by the GNLSE.
-Furthermore, this method shows promise as an effective machine learning tool for solving other PDEs, which are fundamental to describing natural physical laws \cite{brunton2024promising}.
-Finally, the approach holds promises in accelerating optical computations in fields such as AI photonics, neuromorphic systems, and quantum optical computing \cite{genty2021machine,mcmahon2023physics,fischer2023neuromorphic}.
+Beyond the demonstrations of GNLSE, the P-CNN framework presents a promising machine learning tool for solving other PDEs, which are fundamental in describing natural physical laws \cite{brunton2024promising}.
+Additionally, this approach has potential applications in accelerating optical computations in emerging fields such as AI photonics \cite{genty2021machine}, analog computing \cite{bandyopadhyay2024single}, and optical neuromorphic systems \cite{mcmahon2023physics,fischer2023neuromorphic}.
+Finally, the integration of physics-based insights into network design enhances model stability and convergence, particularly for large-scale data training systems.
+This robustness may help mitigate issues such as "model collapse" in large-language models, paving the way for more reliable and scalable AI-driven physical simulations \cite{shumailov2024ai}.